AdobeDocs/commerce-operations.en/help/configuration/security/overview.md

 ---
 title: Overview of security
-description: Read a brief overview of the security settings for Adobe Commerce and Magento Open Source application.
+description: Read a brief overview of the security settings for the Adobe Commerce and Magento Open Source application.
 ---

 # Security overview